 He needs rules, boundaries, socialization, and consistency just as much as a Labrador needs those things.

-“But he’s so small and delicate!” you might be thinking.
+“But he’s so small and delicate!”

 And yes, that’s true.
 Yorkies are more prone to injury due to their small size.
 But they still need lots of opportunities to build their confidence.